A penetration test exposes exploitable vulnerabilities and mitigates the risk of individuals or groups gaining unauthorised access to systems.

 There are a variety of routes whereby a bad actor can gain unauthorised access to an organisation’s systems.
 They range from telephony solutions, modems, ISDN and DSL, to name a few.
-These systems are used for various business purposes, including; support for remote and home working by staff, dedicated connections with organisation partners and suppliers, access to public networks (e.g. Internet) and third-party networks.
+These systems are used for various business purposes, including; support for remote and home working by staff, dedicated connections with organisation partners and suppliers, and access to public networks (e.g. Internet) and third-party networks.

-When deciding on the scope of an external penetration test, the organisation needs to consider what external communication routes and services the organisation believes could be breached either intentionally or possibly accidentally.
+When deciding on the scope of an external penetration test, the organisation needs to consider what external communication routes and services the organisation believes could be breached intentionally or accidentally.
 For this reason, an organisation may decide on one or several types of penetration testing below to expose vulnerabilities and bolster their defences.

 Firewall Configuration Testing: a test to assess whether the configuration rules are deployed at an internal network or external (Internet) boundaries.
-A firewall configurations review helps to build and maintain confidence in the security of your organisations’ perimeter security controls.
+A firewall configurations review helps to build and maintain confidence in the security of your organisation’s perimeter security controls.

 Perimeter Network Testing extends remote testing by checking for vulnerabilities that may only be visible inside the external router.
-Perimeter Network Penetration Tests helps determine the dependency on the external router, which may be the third-party supplied and configured.
+Perimeter Network Penetration Tests help determine the dependency on the external router, which may be the third-party supplied and configured.

 Firewall Bypass Testing: during this process, a pen tester will examine the security hardening and configuration of the firewall and other exposed systems to establish how resistant they are to further penetration should unauthorised access be achieved.

-System Access via Modems: The objective here is to identify, wherever possible, the type of connection service being offered by active modems and whether these may present an opportunity to the outsider to gain easy access to a computer system.
+System Access via Modems: The objective here is to identify, wherever possible, the type of connection service offered by active modems and whether these may present an opportunity to the outsider to gain easy access to a computer system.

 Internal Network Penetration Testing